krieg-geist/midibanana/README.md

 - 12 pieces of conductive material (fruits like bananas, apples, etc.)
 - Jumper wires
 - USB cable for USB MIDI
+- A spdt or spst switch (optional, for switching octave)
+- A button (optional, for cycling scales)

 ### Software